aaltsys/doc-server3/install/01_hardware.rst

 The Mac mini Server comes with Apple's OS X system installed.
-We recommend repartitioning the drives and installing Zentyal without removing OS X. For this section, follow the procedures from article :ref:`technical:macserver`.
+We recommend repartitioning the drives and installing Zentyal without removing OS X. For this section, follow the procedures from article :ref:`resources:macserver`.

 Bespoke Hardware Server
 =============================